-The 1928 Peace Dollar struck at the Philadelphia Mint represents the classic key date coin of the series.
-At just 360,649 pieces, it boasts the lowest mintage of the series and carries a premium across all grade levels with even well worn pieces selling for hundreds of dollars.
+The 1928 Peace Dollar (Buy on eBay) struck at the Philadelphia Mint is recognized as the classic key date coin of the series.
+With total production of 360,649 pieces, the issue has the lowest mintage by a fairly wide margin and carries a premium across all grade levels.

 Overall, the 1928 Peace Dollar is perhaps more available than the mintage would indicate, but its status as a popular key date provides a higher than typical level of demand.
 More than 300 pieces have been graded MS65 by PCGS and NGC, with only about a dozen pieces graded higher at MS66.
 One of these finest known specimens sold for $48,875 at an auction held in April 2011.

 1928 Peace Dollar Mintage and Specifications